Brain Injury Attorneys in Colorado Springs

 But don't hesitate.
 For better or worse, the state of Colorado offers a small window of opportunity for you to file your claim.
 This is known as a statute of limitations.
 Typically, this window to file a claim is open for two years.
 That may sound like a long time, but putting together a competent case is a lengthy process.
 Moving quickly is key, especially if you are unsure of who exactly is liable for your damages.

 If you or a loved one has suffered a serious brain injury that was caused by someone else’s negligence or poor decisions, call The Bussey Law Firm, P.C.
 Our team is dedicated to seeing your rights upheld, and we are more than willing to fight for your compensation.
 We will work with every resource at our disposal to secure a compensation that is both full and fair.
-Call to schedule a free consultation with one of our accident attorneys in Colorado Springs at (719) 475-2555.
+Call to schedule a free consultation with a Colorado Springs brain injury lawyer at (719) 475-2555.

 - What Can I Expect After a Colorado Traumatic Brain Injury?